UNIVERSITY – the how to’s, the do’s and the don’ts (Part 1)

 - Choosing the GCSE and A-level, Higher, IB (or your equivalent) subjects to facilitate your application process.

 I feel like this was probably one of the areas that I found the most stressful, and it was on my mind even in the run up to choosing my GCSE subjects.
-Realistically, no one 100% knows what they want to take on at university before they have even started their GCSEs: it is a ridiculous thing to ask from someone that far off of that period of their life, and it is most definitely not the be all and end all.
-Most universities definitely do take GCSE subjects and grade into consideration, but only a few would genuinely determine entrance on the basis of them, and even then A-level subjects most definitely take priority in that sense.
+Realistically, no one 100% knows what they want to take on at university before they have even started their GCSEs.
+Whilst most universities definitely do take GCSE subjects and grade into consideration, only a few would genuinely determine entrance on the basis of them, and even then A-level subjects most definitely take priority in that sense.
 What IS important to think of, is what GCSE’s you need to get into potential A-level courses.
-At my school, to get into some subjects, you had to have taken certain subjects and got a certain grade in the said subjects, yet that is rarely 100% set in stone.
-Your teachers can advise you on all of that and I urge that you do look into this.
+At my school, to get into some subjects, you had to have taken certain subjects and got a certain grade in the said subjects, yet even that is rarely 100% set in stone.

 A-Level, Higher, IB or your equivalent: